pzuk/raspberry-pi-camera-viewer-embedded-example/README.md

 # raspberry-pi-camera-viewer-embedded-example

 Example code to preview gstreamer pipeline from Android application.
+Make sure you have RaspberryPi Camera Viewer already installed.

 ## Example for single preview